 Dental care in the UK isn't cheap, especially with a private dentist, but fortunately there are various dental financing options which can help make it more affordable.

-If you're wondering how you can afford the dental work you need, we're about to explain your options for dental financing in the UK.
-You might be able to lower the cost of your treatment by getting dental insurance or travelling abroad, and then there are several ways to spread the cost into more manageable payments.
+If you're wondering how you can afford the dental work you need, we're about to explain your options for dental finance in the UK.
+You might be able to lower the cost of your treatment by getting dental insurance or travelling abroad.
+There are also several ways to spread the cost into more manageable monthly payments.

-Whether you want to get implants, braces or veneers on finance – or you need to pay for expensive restorative treatment – we hope this guide to dental financing helps you make an informed decision.
+Whether you want to get implants, braces or veneers on finance – or you need to pay for expensive restorative treatment – we hope this guide helps you make an informed decision.

 Table of contents